 When it comes time to pack your clothes, avoid the temptation to pack your entire wardrobe.
 Instead, take only your in-season clothes and plan on swapping them out for your winter wardrobe during the holiday break.

 Group like items in storage containers (e.g., office supplies, personal care, electronics, linens) and clearly label your containers.
-With the floor plan and/or room photos in hand, give some thought as to where you will store each group of items within your dorm room during the weeks prior to move-in day.
-By following these simple steps, your unpack process will be a breeze!
+During the weeks prior to move-in day, refer to the dorm room floor plan and room photos as you give some thought as to where you will store each group of items within your dorm room.